Shaurya000-png/Uber-Like-App-MAD-Project-/README.md

 - Offer a ride with driver name, start point, destination, time, and available seats
 - Browse available rides in a RecyclerView list
+- Open a ride details screen from the search results